androidbroadcast/ViewBindingPropertyDelegate/README.md

 # ViewBindingPropertyDelegate

-Make work with [Android View Binding](https://developer.android.com/topic/libraries/view-binding) simpler
+Make work with [Android View Binding](https://developer.android.com/topic/libraries/view-binding) simpler.
+The library do:
+- managing ViewBinding lifecycle and clear reference to it to prevent memory leaks
+- you don't need to keep nullable reference to Views or ViewBindings
+- create ViewBinding lazy

 ## IMPORTANT: Enable ViewBinding before use the library
 Every Gradle module of your project need to enable ViewBinding.
 How to do that you can find in the [official guide](https://d.android.com/topic/libraries/view-binding)